Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Discussion

 Our analysis of the Caldeira-Leggett master equation reveals significant differences in the contributions of its individual terms, which account for dissipation and decoherence.
 As a preliminary model, we employed the damped harmonic oscillator master equation to isolate the features of dissipation in Krylov complexity.
 In this case, Krylov complexity exhibits a rapid initial rise followed by an oscillatory decay, reflecting the dissipative dynamics.
-In the Caldeira–Leggett model, which contains distinct terms for dissipation and decoherence, we found that with appropriate choices for the operator and in the high-temperature limit, these terms can be independently suppressed.
+In the C-L model, which contains distinct terms for dissipation and decoherence, we found that with appropriate choices for the operator and in the high-temperature limit, these terms can be independently suppressed.
 When the decoherence term is turned off, the results mirror those of the damped harmonic oscillator, showing a sharp increase and oscillatory decay driven by dissipation.
-Conversely, when the dissipative term is suppressed, the dynamics align with the coherent behavior described in Appendix~(\ref{AppB}).
-In this scenario, the decoherence term in the Caldeira-Leggett master equation primarily drives operator diffusion rather than dissipation, leading to oscillatory behavior with periodic ``bottlenecks'' caused by a second oscillatory frequency introduced by decoherence.
-Increasing the temperature in the decoherence term amplifies the frequency of these oscillations, manifesting as ``noise'' in the Krylov complexity, characterized by rapid oscillations and a slow decay due to the interplay of the second frequency mode.\\
+Conversely, when the dissipative term is suppressed, the dynamics align with the coherent behavior described in Appendix~(\ref{AppA}).
+In this scenario, the decoherence term in the C-L master equation primarily drives operator diffusion rather than dissipation, leading to oscillatory behavior with periodic ``bottlenecks'' caused by a second oscillatory frequency introduced by decoherence.
+Increasing the temperature in the decoherence term amplifies the frequency of these oscillations, manifesting as ``noise'' in the Krylov complexity, characterized by rapid oscillations and a slow decay due to the interplay of the second frequency mode.
+Note that the C-L master equation considers a natural continuation with a more complex Lindblad operator.
+The Lindblad operator for the C-L model is a linear combination of the creation and annihilation operators used in the preliminary damped oscillator model \footnote{\textcolor{black}{In fact other combinations of creation and annihilation operators of harmonic oscillator as Lindblad operators will not necessarily generate additional interesting results beyond what is reported in the manuscript due to the underlying algebra of simple harmonic oscillator.}}.
+While this is not necessarily the same as considering multiple Lindblad operators, the choice of model and hence the Lindblad operators is determined by the model itself, allowing us to focus on the evolution of Gaussian states and making the computation of moments, and subsequently the Krylov complexity, tractable.
+Although it will be interesting to generalize our studies for models that will provide us with more Lindblad operators (and possibly taking the evolved state beyond Gaussian), some of the conclusions, e.g. suitability of Krylov basis to detect decoherence in Sec.~(\ref{newsec22}), reached in this paper, we believe nevertheless will remain as it is as they come from generic arguments about the choice of the basis and independent of the choice of jump operators. \\